Welcome to the Swim Across America - Rhode Island Open Water Swim.

 SAA-Rhode Island is fortunate to have a wonderful team of Olympians who support and attend our events year after year.

-Craig Beardsley (1980) - Represented Team USA at the 1980 Summer Olympic Games in the 200M butterfly and held the world record for three years.
-Beardsley was a two-time NCAA champion in the 200M butterfly and received eight All-American honors while swimming for the Florida Gators.
+Craig Beardsley (1980) Beardsley is a 2022 International Swimming Hall of Fame inductee.
+He was a Team USA qualifier in the 200-meter butterfly for the 1980 Moscow Summer Olympics, which the U.S. and 65 other countries boycotted.
+He held the world record from 1980 to 1983 and was a two-time NCAA champion in the 200M butterfly, and he received eight All-American honors while swimming for the Florida Gators.
+Beardsley has supported Swim Across America since its inception.

 If you have any questions about SAA - Rhode Island, please contact Doug Sayles.